Introduction and Index

 PLEASE SEE OUR COMPANION HISTORIES

-HANCOCK PARK: An Architectural Inventory is under construction; a preliminary introduction appears below.
-Individual houses will be added randomly to the index below, organized by streets.
-Addresses below thumbnail images will become RED LINKS when that house history becomes available.
+HANCOCK PARK: An Architectural and Social Survey is continously updated.
+After our introduction, individual house histories are added randomly to the index, organized by streets from east to west and blocks north from Wilshire Boulevard.
+Addresses below thumbnail illustrations of houses will become RED LINKS when that history becomes available.

 NEW HAMPSHIRE–BORN HENRY HANCOCK was a land surveyor and lawyer who arrived in Los Angeles in 1852 in the first days of California statehood and the attendant national euphoria over new opportunities for reinvention and for the acquisition of that great western currency, land.
 As a Deputy United States Surveyor, he was called on to delineate the official boundaries of the city, giving him a possible advantage in terms of personal gain of valuable territory; his legal training would have provided the inside information to make any acquisitions easy and ironclad...or so it might seem to the cynical.
 The Rancho La Brea had been acquired by native Portuguese Antonio José Rocha and a partner in 1828.
 When American authorities demanded that rancheros prove their claims, unverified boundaries presented a problem, which is where the skills of Henry Hancock came into play.
 Hired by the Rocha family to confirm its title, Hancock's fees mounted.
 Payment was made if not extracted in the form of rancho acreage; by late 1860, Henry Hancock and his brother John had acquired the balance of the Rocha spread, Don Antonio José Rocha's son turning the deed over on November 16.
 Yet legal wrangling over who owned exactly how much continued all the way until 1877 when the Supreme Court made the final decision.
 John Hancock wound up with 1,200 acres; Henry's 2,400 acres included the La Brea Tar Pits in the future Hancock Park—the county greensward toward Fairfax Avenue that includes the pits and the Los Angeles County Museum of Art—and the site of a second Hancock Park, the prime multi-tract subdivision that would be perfectly timed to appeal to Old Guard residents of the fading West Adams district in search of fresh fields, as well as to the new money that would be pouring into Los Angeles as the city began to more than double in population during the 1920s.